 In December 2019, the FASB issued ASU 2019-12, "Income Taxes Topic 740-Simplifying the Accounting for Income Taxes" ("ASU 2019-12"), which intended to simplify various aspects related to accounting for income taxes.
 ASU 2019-12 removes certain exceptions to the general principles in Topic 740 and also clarifies and amends existing guidance to improve consistent application of Topic 740.
-The effective date for ASU 2019-12 will be the first quarter of fiscal year 2021 and early adoption is permitted.
-The Company adopted this guidance as of January 1, 2021.
+The effective date for ASU 2019-12 was the first quarter of fiscal year 2021 and the Company adopted this guidance as of January 1, 2021.
 The adoption of this guidance did not have a significant impact on our operating results.